 Thames21 is empowering communities in Canvey Island, Essex, to co-create solutions to flooding with public authorities as part of an exciting two-year pilot project funded by the European Union.
-Building Resilience in Flood Disadvantaged Communities (BRIC) is a €3.4 million initiative led by Plymouth City Council.
+Building Resilience in Communities (BRIC) is a €3.4 million initiative led by Plymouth City Council.

 The project has secured 70% grant funds from the Interreg France-Channel-England programme.